 “Does it feel cold to you?”
-Jonathan Davis asked as he gently lowered a coil of rope next to his feet.
+Johnathan Davis asked as he gently lowered a coil of rope next to his feet.
 The black roof of the bank still held the warmth it had absorbed from the artificial daylight over town, but the air itself felt almost… chilly.

 “No,” Samantha replied.
 “That’s just your mind.
 You’re scared, obviously.”